miallo/website/content/nuggits/002-dangerous-git.md

 ## TL;DR

-Executing any git command (either by you, or your tools) in folders you did not create yourself can be a dangerous!
+Executing any git command (either by you, or the git integration of any of your tools) in folders you did not create yourself can lead to code execution that you probably didn't expect.

 ## Proof of concept